OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsFAQsReferences

 Overview

-Japanese encephalitis (JE) is a vector borne disease caused by the Japanese encephalitis virus (JEV).
-JEV is transmitted by mosquitoes to humans and animals.
-Domestic animals, especially pigs, generally act as reservoirs of the virus.
-This virus is not transmitted from one person to another.
+Japanese encephalitis (JE) is a mosquito-borne zoonotic viral disease caused by the Japanese encephalitis virus (JEV).
+Mosquitoes transmit the virus from animals, especially pigs and birds like cattle egrets, pond herons, etc., to humans.
+The virus is not transmitted from one person to another.

 Japanese encephalitis (JE) is most commonly seen in Asia and the western Pacific countries.
-It primarily affects children between the ages of 0 to 15 years and occasionally adults.
+It primarily affects children and occasionally adults.

-Most people infected with JE do not have symptoms or have only mild symptoms and treatment involves supporting the functions of the body as it tries to fight off the infection.
+Most people infected with JE do not have symptoms or have only mild symptoms, and treatment involves supporting the body's functions as it tries to fight off the infection.

-The prevention generally consists of avoiding mosquito bites by using mosquito repellents, wearing long-sleeved shirts and long pants, getting vaccinated for JE is also important especially while living in or traveling to JE endemic areas.
+Prevention generally consists of avoiding mosquito bites by using insect repellents, wearing long-sleeved shirts and pants, etc. Getting vaccinated for JE is also important, especially while living in or traveling to JE-endemic areas.

 Key Facts